 Using casting molds with resin is a fun and easy way to get crafty.
-There are so many options out there, including plastic and silicone casting molds for resin.
+There are so many options for resin molds out there.
 Let’s get into the basics of what you need to know to create something you can’t wait to show off!

 What are casting molds?